a3exodus/apologetics/studies/schoolofapologetics/beginning_apologetics.md

 **What are the two principal ways the New Testament authors argue that Jesus is the Messiah?**

+- Jesus and his followers performed miracles
+- Jesus fulfilled messianic prophecy

 **What insight does the New Testament provide on the problem of evil?**

+- God sometimes allows suffering even when someone has not sinned
+- God will bring good out of evil
+- God will compensate us for suffering in the next life

 **What attitude do the New Testament authors take toward Greek thought?**

+They should be evaluated and either accepted or rejected on their merits

 **Can we use natural law reasoning to learn things about God?**

+Yes.
+It’s possible to prove some things about the Creator from his creations